 We began operations in 1989 to provide scholarships to American Indian students and financial support to the tribal colleges.
-Our commitment to our communities and accountability to our donors is reflected in our rankings with charity watchdog organizations.
+Our commitment to our communities and accountability to our donors is reflected in our consistent high rankings from independent charity watchdog organizations.

 Where does the American Indian College Fund get its support?

 We receive support from individual donors, corporate supporters, and foundations.
 We do not receive state, or federal government funding.

 What types of students does the American Indian College Fund support?